marcusgreer/colorstack-backend-demo/README.md

 ## How To Run

-Use your terminal to go to the location on your local machine where you want to download this code, and then clone it from Github.
+Use your terminal to navigate to the location on your local machine where you want to download this code, and then clone it from Github.

 ```